 Just as you frequently check a map to see where you are in relation to your destination, it’s important to frequently check your basic assumptions about your product and market to make sure you still see a clear path to your objectives.
 Those basic assumptions should be crystallized in a good Value Proposition.

 Unfortunately, if you’re not familiar with the basics of a good Value Proposition, searching for marketing advice can quickly become overwhelming .
 There are countless “timeless principles” like the 4Ps, the Unique Selling Proposition, the Whole Product, the Sales Funnel, the Value Chain, the Buyer’s Journey, and that’s only scratching the surface.
 During years of running marketing and PR agencies, I collected dozens of the best marketing and sales frameworks I could find, and I even tried to synthesize them into a single outline.
 It came out to 11 pages!

-We often have hundreds of channel partners coming onto our platform who don’t have time to create or even update a marketing plan before they’re expected to sell.
+We often have hundreds of users from OEMs, VARs and solution providers coming onto our platform who don’t have time to create or even update a marketing plan before they’re expected to sell.
 So when we’re working with companies on a strong foundation for social selling, it helps to simplify everything down to the most essential elements necessary before setting out to find the Fastest Path to Revenue.
 Those essential elements are distilled in a Value Proposition.

 Finding the Starting Point for your Path

 If you’re not sure exactly what you’re selling, who is likely to pay for it at what price, and what alternatives you’re competing with to win customers, it’s easy to get lost on the way to market–just like trying to use a map when you don’t know where you’re starting from.
 Whenever we start a new program with a customer, we always start with the same simple questions so we’re all agreed on the starting point: